 Is tooth bonding appropriate for children?

 Yes.
-Tooth bonding is often the perfect solution for younger patients who have damaged teeth or cosmetic concerns.
-Bonding isn’t permanent and it’s ideal to use for your child’s changing smile.
+Tooth bonding is often the perfect solution for younger patients with damaged teeth or cosmetic concerns.
+Bonding isn’t permanent.
+It’s ideal for your child’s changing smile.
 It is economical and completed quickly and easily when compared to other alternatives.
 Dr. Thompson will recommend tooth bonding when necessary for maintaining the health and structure of your child’s smile.

 What is a more permanent solution to tooth bonding?